ashishbhatti/machine_intelligence_lectures_uav_lab/jetson-nano/readme.md

 We will install the required packages along the way, being careful about the supported versions.

+Steps to install VSCode:
+1. Download the Arm64 .deb file from VSCode downloads page.
+2. Open the file with Software Install, and install it.

 ## Running your first algorithm